 Pischies is a Cypriot traditional fried pastry dessert made with dough on which it is generously brushed with olive oil, cinnamon and sugar and after shaping them they are fried in olive oil and then bathed in syrup.

-After frying them, we can either bathe them in the syrup, which is the traditional way, or we can serve them with honey, petimezi (grape syrup), left over syrup from spoon sweets or any other syrup you like.
+After frying them, we can either bathe them in the syrup, which is the traditional way, or we can serve them with honey, petimezi (concentrated grape syrup), left over syrup from spoon sweets or any other syrup you like.

-You can also toast some almonds, crush them and mix them with sugar and cinnamon and sprinkle some on top of the honey.
+You can also toast some almonds, crush them and mix them with sugar and cinnamon and sprinkle some on top.

 - Leftover dough*